// How Do I Forecast Profitable Growth?

 Breakeven MER Same net as A

-Flip it around: set the monthly contribution margin you want (revenue × gross margin − ad spend), and see the paths that get you there.
-Same goal — different mixes of efficiency, spend, and revenue.
+Set the monthly contribution margin you want (revenue × gross margin − ad spend) and see the paths that get there.
+Same goal, different mixes of efficiency, spend, and revenue.
 Uses the Gross Margin set above.
+Drag the slider or type any number.

 Contribution Margin Goal (monthly)